OpenDSA/OpenDSA/RST/en/Bounds/BoundLower.rst

 The value of an algorithm must be determined in relation to the inherent complexity of the problem at hand.

-In Module :numref:`<AnalProblem>` we defined the upper bound for a problem to be the upper bound of the best algorithm we know for that problem, and the lower bound to be the tightest lower bound that we can prove over all algorithms for that problem.
+We define the :term:`upper bound <problem upper bound>` for a problem to be the upper bound of the best algorithm we know for that problem, and the
+:term:`lower bound <problem lower bound>` to be the tightest lower bound that we can prove over all algorithms for that problem.
 While we usually can recognize the upper bound for a given algorithm, finding the tightest lower bound for all possible algorithms is often difficult, especially if that lower bound is more than the